parabirb/Tsuyu/README.md

 ## Known issues
 - Streaming does not currently work.
 This should (hopefully) be fixed with the next LangChain release.
-- Errors start occurring if the chat history gets too long.
-I have no clue why.
-- Long-term memory doesn't return the most relevant documents.
-Still figuring this one out.
-- New node-llama-cpp versions are a bit fucky to install.
-This should also (hopefully) be fixed with the next LangChain release.

 ## Acknowledgements
 This project would not be possible without LangChain.js, node-llama-cpp, Transformers.js, CloseVector, and fluent-ffmpeg.